lene/here-intermodal-api-blog/blogpost.md

 }
 ```
 The response gives us a JSON list of three `Connection` objects (of which only one is shown here), each of
-which contains a list of `Sec` object (again, we are only showing the first one).
+which contains a list of `Sec` objects (again, we are only showing the first one).
 The `Sec` objects represent
 parts of the journey between which the vehicle is switched.
 Most importantly for us here, they also contain
 the `Graph` object, which we will use to visualize the route on the map. < TODO LENE pending Torsten's actual
 code :-) >